How to Operate a Floor Scrubber

 You shouldn’t need gloves to operate the scrubber in normal use, but depending on the chemicals and detergents used in the cleaning process, you may want to use gloves when pouring additives into the intake tank.
 You may also want to wear protective gloves when performing maintenance on the mechanical parts of the floor scrubber.
 In the case of the chemicals, refer to the handling instructions on label on the container.
 In the case of maintenance work, use your best judgment.
 As always, consult the owner’s manual before beginning any maintenance task.

-Sweeperland has the best selection for commercial and industrial floor scrubbers and warehouse cleaning equipment.
+Bortek has the best selection for commercial and industrial floor scrubbers and warehouse cleaning equipment.
 We have a variety of models to cover just about every possible surface.
-Our friendly, knowledgeable staff will be happy to assist you in selecting the right model for your company, and also in selecting the accessories and tools to help you get the most out of your commercial floor scrubber.
+Our friendly, knowledgeable staff will be happy to assist you in selecting the right model for your company, and also in selecting the accessories and tools to help you get the most out of your floor scrubber.

 Take a look around our website and contact our staff with any questions you may have, or to place an order.
 We look forward to working with you.